VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Telegraf.md

 ```

 ## Route certain metrics
-If you only want to route certain metrics to VictoriaMetrics use the `namepass` option with a comma separated listed of the measurements you wish to send to VictoriaMetrics.
+If you only want to route certain metrics to VictoriaMetrics use the `namepass` option with a comma separated list of the measurements you wish to send to VictoriaMetrics.

 ```
 [[outputs.influxdb]]